cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 Do you see why that works?

 ## Methods

 Methods are defined on types.
 Go does not have classes.
-Let us first define a structure type:
+First, define a structure type:

 ```golang
 type Rectangle struct {